CurrentMobile/hamper/README.md

 The end goal for hamper is to have one command line utlity to manage your certificates, provisioning profiles and app IDs.
 It's a work in progress...

 ### Under the hood
-Hamper uses [Selenium (with Python bindings)](http://selenium-python.readthedocs.org/installation.html) with [PhantomJS](http://phantomjs.org/) to go through the provisioning portal and execute requests.
-Thus, these two libraries are required for running Hamper.
+Hamper uses [Selenium (with Python bindings)](http://selenium-python.readthedocs.org/installation.html) and [PhantomJS](http://phantomjs.org/) to go through the provisioning portal and execute requests.
+We're also using [docopt](http://docopt.org/) to build the actual CLI.
+Thus, these three libraries are required for running Hamper.
+I'll add a requirements.txt for the v1.0 release.